Particular/docs.particular.net/samples/hosting/aws-lambda-sqs/sample.md

 There could be the need to dispatch a message after reacting to events other than messages being pushed to a queue.
 For example, responding to an S3 bucket file upload or to an HTTP request.
 This sample also demonstrates this use case.

 1. Open a browser and visit the URL produced during the execution of  `dotnet lambda deploy-serverless`.
-Running the command produced a list of outputs, use the value produced for `ApiURL` output.
+The command produces a list of outputs; note the value for `ApiURL`.
-1. The AWS Lambda will receive the http call and send a `TriggerMessage` to the ServerLessEndpoint queue.
+1. The AWS Lambda will receive the HTTP call and send a `TriggerMessage` to the ServerlessEndpoint queue.
-1. As in the previous example, the AWS Lambda will receive the `TriggerMessage` and hand off its procesing to NServiceBus.
+1. As in the previous example, the AWS Lambda will receive the `TriggerMessage` and hand off its processing to NServiceBus.
 1. The NServiceBus message handler for `TriggerMessage` on **ServerlessEndpoint** sends a `ResponseMessage` that will be handled by the **RegularEndpoint**

 snippet: HttpFunctionHandler